jitsedesmet/2025-hyperagents-IDD/README.md

 ## Resources used for creation

 * [HyperAgents 2025](https://ecai2025.hyperagents.org/)
+* In the interest of scientific integrate, the following conversations:

 > short papers: should present a vision, novel and promising ideas in an early stage of development, or should demonstrate new and promising technology (max.
 6 pages excl. references and annexes, CEURART style format).